-Those who “survived” are traumatized, being forced to adapt quickly to the imposed change and wondering if more layoffs are to come.
-As an employer, you may assume that those who were kept would be grateful for still having a job, and should interpret their still having a job as your appreciation of their value.
-But the reality is often quite different.
+The impact of layoffs on surviving employees is real.
+They can be traumatized.
+They are often forced to adapt quickly to the changes and many are left wondering if more layoffs are still to come.
+As an employer, you may assume that those who were kept would be grateful for still having a job, but keeping an employee on staff is not as strong a showing of appreciation as you may think.

-So what can employers do to reinforce their commitment to their remaining employees and get the company back on track?
+So what can employers do to reinforce their commitment to their remaining employees and enhance workplace culture after layoffs?

-If reducing overhead was a contributing factor to the furloughs or layoffs, it may feel especially painful to think about spending more money on talent, but the period immediately following a layoff is actually the optimal time to invest in your employees.
-Here are a few things that can help the remaining employees manage their survivor guilt and emotionally reinvest in your company.
+If reducing overhead was part of the decision to make cuts, it may feel especially painful to think about spending more money on talent, but the period immediately following a layoff is actually the optimal time to invest in your employees.
+Here are a few things that can help boost morale after layoffs, reduce employee turnover, and get your remaining employees to emotionally reinvest in your company.

 Remember the purpose and values that ignited the company in the first place.
-Now is the time to get back to your roots.
-It’s easy to become distracted from your values and core competencies when growth, expansion, and the busyness of projects and opportunities compete for your time and focus.
-But using the restructuring process as an opportunity to recommit to your values—the stuff that makes up your company’s core identity and what you are driven by—will reengage your team and drive your organization toward success.
+Right after a company layoff, it’s easy to become distracted from your values and core competencies when growth, expansion, and maintaining projects and opportunities compete for your time and focus.
+Use the restructuring process as an opportunity to recommit to your values—the stuff that makes up your company’s core identity and what you are driven by—will re-engage your team and drive your organization toward success.

-There will likely be a restructuring of responsibilities, tasks, and workflows following a reorganization.
+There will likely be a restructuring of responsibilities, tasks, and workflows following a company layoff.
+Be mindful of what your employees are being asked to take on, both to help prevent burnout and to better engage your remaining workforce.
 Take the time to really scrutinize where your team is spending their time and how this aligns with your company’s core values and your employee’s personal values.
 Reframe success and performance within the context of these values.
 Maintain focus on your mission and how you deliver value to your customers.
 Getting this alignment right will result in a more productive and engaged workforce and one that is driven and dedicated to your goals and mission.

-Capitalize on the opportunity to embrace and move toward the culture you want to have
+Capitalize on the opportunity to improve company culture

 There is ample evidence that investing in your employees leads to increased productivity, retention, and reduced cost to employers.
 But actually demonstrating that commitment to your workforce following a series of layoffs and staff reductions does double duty.
 It provides the “walk” to go along with the “talk” of how you are committed to fostering your company culture and adding value to employee growth.
 And it also results in stronger, more capable, resilient, high-performing employees.